tari-labs/tari-university/src/layer2scaling/layer2scaling-landscape/layer2scaling-survey.md

   - Cross-chain support is planned for trading BTC, LTC, and RPX on NEX.
   - The NEX off-chain matching engine will be scalable, distributed, fault-tolerant, and function continuously without downtime.
   - Consensus is achieved using cryptographically signed requests; publicly specified deterministic off-chain matching engine algorithms; and public ledgers of transactions and reward for foul play.
 The trade method of the exchange smart contract will only accept orders signed by a private key held by the matching engine.
-  - The matching engine matches the orders and submits them to the respective block chain smart contract for execution.
+  - The matching engine matches the orders and submits them to the respective blockchain smart contract for execution.
   - A single invocation transaction on NEO can contain many smart contract calls.
 Batch commit of matched orders in one on-chain transaction is possible.

   <p align="center"><img src="sources/NEX-matching-engine.png" width="350" /></p>